hmm01i/puppet_ldapdn/README.md

 }
 ```

-In the above example, multiple groups are created.
-Notice in each case, that "objectClass" does not form part of the unique_attributes, so that (in future) more objectClasses may be added to each ou, without them being replaced.

 By default, all ldap commands are issued with the `-QY EXTERNAL` SASL auth mechanism.
 To deal with this, you might want to allow managing of the bdb database by this external mechanism, which then allows you to create a database without a "no write access to parent" error: